sunsyc/Basic-FPS-Game/README.md

-# CSE3541Lab6
+# Basic FPS Game
-This is CSE3541 Lab6 of Feifei and Yinchu
+This is a FPS game with basic functions